psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 ```

+*The attack of the French on the Island, and the destruction of Francheville, is a historical fact, and dates to 1377.*

-Abraham Elder's response to the story, as narrator, is then provided:
+Following the relating of the ale, Abraham Elder's response to the story, as narrator, is then provided:

 > " Pray, Mr. Winterblossom," said I, when he had concluded his tale, " what do you consider this story to be ? for it can hardly be supposed really to have happened in the manner you relate it.
 Do you suppose it to be the invention of some story-teller — a mere
 fable ? — or do you think it was founded upon some event that occurred at Newtown ?"